-Our "named executive officers" for the year ended December 31, 2016 were as follows: Dr. Sawhney, our President, Chief Executive Officer and Chairman of our board of directors; Mr. Smith, our former Chief Financial Officer; and Mr. Fortune, our Chief Operating Officer.
+Our "named executive officers" for the year ended December 31, 2017 were as follows: Mr. Mattessich, our President and Chief Executive Officer; Dr. Sawhney, our current Executive Chairman of our board of directors and former President and Chief Executive Officer; Mr. Notman, our Chief Financial Officer; Dr. Goldstein, our Chief Medical Officer; and Mr. Fortune, our former Chief Operating Officer.